brianwchou/hangman/README.md

 ### Technical description
 This project is centered around these two contracts: `HangmanFactory.sol` and `Hangman.sol`.
-From the React frontend, the user deploys a StartGame instance.
-HangmanFactory is a Chainlink Clientthat will provide a fetch random word from the [Wikipedia](Wikipedia.org) API.
-After the word is fetched, The factory will deploy an instance of Hangman with the random word and return the contract address to the UI.
+HangmanFactory is a Chainlink Client that will fetch a random word from the [Wikipedia](Wikipedia.org) API.
+After the word is fetched, the factory will deploy an instance of Hangman with the random word and return the contract address to the UI.
 A new game display appears with guessword and letter inputs.
 A game over screen appears when the word has been guessed or there are no more avaliable attempts.

 ### Local Setup
 1. `npm install truffle -g`